Funding for increased participation in EU projects (the STIM-EU scheme)

-The STIM-EU scheme provides funding for research institutes participating in the EU framework programmes for research, innovation and technological development.
+The STIM-EU scheme is designed to increase participation of Norwegian research institutes in the EU framework programmes for research, innovation and technological development.
+STIM-EU funding is entirely results-based; it is not possible to apply for it.

-STIM-EU funding is designed to support the institutes’ strategic development efforts, in keeping with the guidelines for public basic funding for research institutes.
+Research institutes are to use EU-STIM funding to support their strategic development efforts in keeping with the guidelines for public basic funding for research institutes (Norwegian text).